STARInformatics/beacon-aggregator/README.md

 4. Has the */errorlog* endpoint which returns a partial *Query Id* indexed log of beacon endpoint calls that were made with that *Query Id*.
 Note that the *Session Id* is simply a unique string provided to various **KBA** endpoint calls as a parameter, by clients calling the **KBA**.  **KBA** simply uses that string value to tag the log output from the given endpoint call for later retrieval by the */errorlog* endpoint call.

-5. Constructs "cliques" of (CURIE formatted) equivalent concept identifiers directly harvested from beacons using */exactmatches*  **KSAPI** endpoints, plus the application of additional heuristics (such as checking if the concept names look like HGNC gene symbols, etc.).
+5. Constructs "cliques" of (CURIE formatted) equivalent concept identifiers directly harvested from beacons using */exactmatches*  **KBAPI** endpoints, plus the application of additional heuristics (such as checking if the concept names look like HGNC gene symbols, etc.).
 Each clique is identified using a 'canonical' concept CURIE, which itself serves as a unified concept id specification for several endpoints returning aggregated beacon results relating to those cliques and is assigned by an ordering of precedence of CURIE name spaces (i.e. more specific universally accepted identifiers are preferred over more generic identifiers, e.g. NCBIgene Ids trump WikiData ids...).
 The **KBA** also provides an endpoint */clique* which resolves concept CURIEs into a clique.

 6. The **KBA** provides some facilities for **KBA** caching concepts and relationships ("knowledge subgraphs") returned, to improve query performance when concepts and relationships are revisited after their initial retrieval from the beacon network.
 This is, in effect, a kind of local 'blackboard' of retrieved knowledge [2].